My Main Page with Links to My Other

 and right—offered little to reduce the distances among individuals.
 One “morality”

-that combined a ravenous consumption of possessions with an “edified” spiritual
+that combined ravenous consumption with an “edified” spiritual

-detachment from the very same possessions can be well described as ludicrous.
+detachment from the very same possessions (ascetics in Mcmansions!) looks especially ludicrous.

 The ideas of the weekend and the